bryceosterhaus/workspace-templates/templates/README.md

 Templates have a basic anatomy with four parts.
 1. `prompts.json`: questions that are asked when project is generated
-2. `pre.sh`: script that is run after prompts but before template files
+2. `before-templating-process`: executable that is run after prompts but before template files
-3. `*.hbs` files: these are templates that take values from your prompts and copy to new project.
+3. `*.mustache` files: these are templates that take values from your prompts and copy to new project.
-4. `post.sh`: script that is run after template files are generated.
+4. `after-templating-process`: executable that is run after template files are generated.

 Every template project must have a `prompts.json` with at least one question `name`.
 Everything else is optional.